LPology/Simple-Ajax-Uploader/README.md

 ### Cross-Browser Upload Progress Bars - Full Example ###
 Below is a full example of how to implement an upload progress bar that works in older versions of Interner Explorer (pre-IE10).

-It requires PHP with the APC extension installed and the `apc.rfc1867` option enabled (instructions below).
+It requires PHP with the APC extension installed and the `apc.rfc1867` option enabled (instructions below), and uses the included uploadProgress.php script.

 ```javascript
 var btn = document.getElementById('upload-btn'),